unnikrishnangg/unnikrishnangg.github.io/_posts/2022-03-19-migrating-the-wordpress-blog-to-jekyll-in-github-pages.md

 ![](/assets/img/jekyll_exporter_in_wordpress.png)

-But it was not working to me for some reason. but there was another way using the wp cli which helped me to achieve this.
-Try this way if are also facing the issue to export it
+But it was not working for me due to some reason. but there was another way using the wp cli which helped me to achieve this.
+Try this way if you are also facing the issue to export it using wp admin portal.

 ```wp jekyll-export > export.zip```